algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport48.md

 This week we managed to keep our pac man on the move.
 He can now move in all directions (up, down, left, right).

-The junior software engineers are working on opening and closing the mouth as the pac man moves forward.
+The junior software engineers are working on opening and closing the mouth as the pac man  moves when he eat some point.

+To do this, we need to create 3 different sprites.
+1 sprite with its mouth closed, another with its mouth half open, and the last with its mouth completely open.

 *Junior Software Engineer & Rémy Charles*